andrejbauer/mathematics-and-computation/_posts/2009-03-21-how-to-simulate-booleans-in-simply-typed-lambda-calculus.md

 The simply-typed $\lambda$-calculus is a purely functional language in which we have a single base type, functions, and pairs.
 In this language every term normalizes, so we cannot write a non-terminating program, and it does not matter whether we evaluate eagerly or lazily.
 To make things more concrete, let me rephrase this as a fragment of Haskell (Ocaml or ML would do just as well).
 We may use _only the following constructs_:

-  1. An abstract &#8220;base&#8221; type, which is traditionally denoted by _O_ (the letter).
+  1. An abstract “base” type, which is traditionally denoted by _O_ (the letter).
 In Ocaml this would be a type whose implementation is hidden by a signature.
 I am not quite sure what it is in Haskell, but it could be a type parameter about which nothing is known.
 For practical purposes we may take _O_ to be _Int_ and make sure we do not use anything specific about _Int_.
   2. Functions: we may form functions by $\lambda$-abstraction and apply them.
 Very importantly, _all variables must be explicitly typed (polymorphism is forbidden)._ For example, it is ok to write `\(x :: O) -> x` but not `\x -> x` because that would be polymorphic.
 (We must include the pragma `{-# LANGUAGE PatternSignatures #-}` in Haskell code to allow explicitly typed variables.)
   3. Pairs: we may form pairs and use the projections `fst` and `snd`.
 This is really just a convenience, because we can always eliminate pairs by currying.